 BPH Specialist in The Woodlands, TX

 Benign prostatic hyperplasia, or BPH, is a common condition.
 As men age, their chances of developing an enlarged prostate increase.
 Regular prostate exams are essential to maintaining a mans health over time.
 Going to a urologist or even receiving a prostate exam from your family physician can help to check on the status of the prostate over time.
 Fortunately, numerous treatment options can help you manage BPH.
-Urologist Dr. Miguel Mercado offers thorough diagnostic services and customized care plans for men near Houston suffering from BPH.
+Urologist Dr. Miguel Mercado offers thorough diagnostic services and customized care plans for men suffering from BPH.
 For his outstanding work treating patients with BPH using the UroLift System, Dr. Mercado has been named as a UroLift Center of Excellence.
 To schedule an appointment our office in The Woodlands, call (281) 351-5174.

 What is the Prostate?